SvenBroeckling/phasesix-rulebook/published/advancement_en.md

 A character's reputation reflects their level of recognition and life experience.

-Reputation is divided into spent and earned reputation, which are separated by a slash.
-The reputation points earned are placed after the slash, while the reputation points used for promotion are placed before it.
-Character templates can be purchased for unused reputation points.
+Reputation is divided into spent and earned reputation, separated by a slash.
+Earned reputation points are placed after the slash, and used reputation points are placed before the slash.
+Unused reputation points can be used to purchase character templates.

 #### Gaining reputation

-The character earns reputation for completing successful adventures.
+The character gains reputation for successful quests.
+Reputation is awarded by the GM and should be between 5 and 10 per session.

-The game master awards reputation, typically between 5-10 points per adventure, but may also award reputation directly for individual actions.
-Successful actions or scenes in the game can result in the game master awarding a certain number of reputation points.
+Reputation can also be awarded directly for individual actions.
+A successful action or scene in the game can result in the GM awarding a certain number of reputation points.

 ### Developing the character

 After each game session, the player can obtain templates from the categories of *character*, *interests*, *environment*, and *talent*.
-It is not possible to add new templates from the categories of *occupation* and *education*.
+It is not possible to add new templates from the *occupation* and *education* categories.

-The character can be further developed during an adventure by adding additional templates.
-The templates are recorded in the same way as during character creation, and changes to the values are calculated directly on the character sheet.
+Further development takes place after each game session, so the character can be upgraded with additional templates during the course of an adventure.
+Templates are added in the same way as during character creation.
+Changes to values are applied directly to the character sheet.